Kluvens/Computer-Science/Networking/transport-layer.md

 - reliability protocols use the above to decide when and what to retransmit or acknowledge

 ## Connection-oriented transport: TCP
+Connection establishment:
+1. the client application process first informs the clinet TCP that it wants to establish a connection to a process in the server.
+2. The TCP in the client then proceeds to establish a TCP connection with the TCP in the server.
+3. For now it suffices to know that the client first sends a special TCP segment; the server responds with a second special TCP segment; and finally the client responds again with a third special segment

+Once a TCP connection is established, the two application processes can send data to each other;
+because TCP is full-duplex they can send data at the same time.

+The maximum amount of data tha can be grabbed and placed in a segment is limited by the maximum segment size (MSS).
+Note that the MSS is the maximum amount of application-level data in the segment, not the maximum size of the TCP segment including headers.

+TCP encapsulates each chunk of client data with TCP header, thereby forming TCP segments.
+The segments are passed down to the network layer, where they are separately encapsulated within network-layer IP datagrams.
+When TCP receives a segment at the other end, the segment's data is placed in the TCP connection's receive buffer.
+The application reads the stream of data from this buffer.
+Each side of the connection has its own send buffer and its own receive buffer.

 Segment Structure:
 - TCP header (20 bytes)
 - TCP packet